Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task3.md

 ```
 In the above code we set the replicas to `1` because we need one Pod. and we also set the selector to select the label `app: backend-mongodb`

 Next, we need to set the container specification.
 We have an `Container Image` that is already configured with MongoDB.
-We will se that, and we will also set the default port.
+We will set that, and we will also set the default port.
 ```
     spec:
       containers: